Abulfaz Elchibey

-According to historian Audrey Altstadt, Elchibey faced several major problems during his tenure as president: "the war in Nagorno-Karabagh (with loss of land and creation of refugees), inflation and related economic problems (including slow progress on an oil deal with foreign investors), and the remnants of Russian-Soviet control and influence of the old order.
+Elchibey's term took place during the First Nagorno-Karabakh War against neighboring Armenia.
+In his foreign policy, Elchibey positioned himself as a pan-Turkist who sought to re-orient Azerbaijan towards the West and Turkey while holding hostile views towards Armenia, Russia, and Iran.
+Elchibey endorsed the unification of Azerbaijan with the region that is known as Iranian Azerbaijan.
+According to historian Audrey Altstadt, Elchibey faced several major problems during his tenure as president: "the war in Nagorno-Karabagh (with the loss of area and creation of refugees), inflation and related economic problems (including slow progress on an oil deal with foreign investors), and the remnants of Russian-Soviet control and influence of the old order.
 The most immediately pressing problem was unrest around Baku."
-During his tenure, Elchibey had to contend with an administration staffed by former Communists and military forces that were not under his control.
+Elchibey was overthrown before the end of the war, and his tenure remains the only post-Soviet period in which Azerbaijan has been democratic.